google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 <!--
 If your data is stored in a database, you can use SQL to read data into a `DataFrame`.
-To do this, you need to create a database connection.
+To do this you need to create a database connection.
 Then create a query to read the data you are interested in.
 Finally, you can pass the query to Pandas to create a new `DataFrame` containing the data.